cbell504/survive/README.md

-# survive
+# Survive

-survive is a text based adventure game
+Survive is a text based adventure game

 ## Running

-You can running survive by running it using python3
+You can running Survive by running it using python3

 ## Development

-Anyone can contribute to survive by forking and submitting a pull request!
+Anyone can contribute to Survive by forking and submitting a pull request!